- July 24th, Saturday, 2021

 Poster

 This year we are using Gather Town Rooms for poster presentations, which are presented by the Poster author at a given session.
-We scheduled three poster sessions and we set up a room for each one.
-Workshop attendees can virtually walk around the Gather Town Room and visit with the author and other attendees.

 The Poster and thumbnail formats as requested by ICML logistics team